Biohla20/LITA_Class_Documentation/README.md

 To write a code, we must start and end with 3 dots as seen below

 ...
 SQL

-SELECT * FROM TABLE1
+...SELECT * FROM TABLE1

-WHERE CONDITION = TRUE
+WHERE CONDITION = TRUE...
-...

 There are various syntaxes that can be used in Github, for instance;
 2 stars in front, your character in between and two stars at the end is BOLD syntax,